pmhahn/pmhahn.github.io/_posts/2020-09-01-python-ordering.md

     return (self.a, self.b) > (other.a, other.b)
 ```

-This is a lot more work and also error prone due the repitition of 6 times nearly the same code with subtile differences.
+This is a lot more work and also error prone due the repetition of 6 times nearly the same code with subtile differences.
 I have seen wrong implementation doing it like this:

 ```python